The Rule of the Word

 Study

-12.1 You should make a regular habit of studying certain passages of the most holy written word.
+12.1 You should make a regular habit of studying certain passages of the most holy written Word.
 As we are reminded in Psalm 119:130: “The unfolding of your words gives light; it imparts understanding to the simple.”
-Not only does this increase your understanding of your Father’s revelation and instruction to you, but you will increasingly see the relationship between word, understanding, and action when it comes to the other passages you pray through, read and memorize.
+Not only does this increase your understanding of your Father’s revelation and instruction to you, but you will increasingly see the relationship between Word, understanding, and action when it comes to the other passages you pray through, read and memorize.

 12.2 Intentional study occurs at least once a week.
 To do this, you should pray in the Holy Spirit for your Father’s guidance and understanding.